3.1. Prevalence, aetiology, risk of recurrence

 Imaging of the kidney with US or CT can provide information regarding inter-positioned organs within the planned percutaneous path (e.g., spleen, liver, large bowel, pleura, and lung).

-Both prone and supine positions are equally safe, but neither has a proven advantage in operating time or SFR.
+Both prone and supine positions are equally safe with equivalent SFR.

 Percutaneous nephrolithotomy performed with small instruments tends to be associated with significantly lower blood loss, but the duration of procedure tended to be significantly longer.
 There are no significant differences in SFR or any other complications.